cdoughty77/knife-sync-all/README.md

 knife-sync-all
 ==============

-A small knife plugin to allow you to sync all or some chef repo data  a chef server.
+A small knife plugin to allow you to easily sync all or some chef repo data to a chef server.

 This can be integrated into a workflow such as being kicked off after an automated test set runs against your chef repository.